hvalim/lichen_circadian_gradients/README.md

 # Required software

-A full list of the required software, which is also specified within each Part of the analysis:
+A full list of the required software, which is also specified within each Part of the analysis.